3.4 Units

 3. Archived

-- If the unit's activity has ended, all obligations are closed, then the unit can be archived – it will be unpublished, delisted from the investor's backoffice, but will still be displayed in users’ portfolios.
+- If the unit's activity has ended, all obligations are closed, then the unit can be archived – it will be unpublished, delisted from the investor backoffice.
+However, it will still be displayed in users’ portfolios.

 - Units in this status can be: